 The BLS Employment Projections program estimates that over 296,000 physicians and surgeons and over 1 million registered nurses will be needed in the 2012–22 timespan to fill jobs because of occupational growth and replacement hiring.
 Many organizations, including the federal government, are offering college scholarships and grants in order to recruit people into the field of nursing.
 Many jobs in the health care industry require a doctoral or professional degree, such as pharmacists and surgeons.
 If people would like to know more about the scholarship process, there are helpful articles such as https://www.commonscholarshipapp.org/what-you-need-to-know-about-scholarships/ that can provide background.

 Because these occupations require many years of education, even if more people begin training, the supply may lag the demand.
+Unlike starting a new job somewhere else, where you simply have to be trained to understand the health and safety protocols (read more from this website) and mostly trained on the job, health care workers have extensive training and education needs.
 However, not all upcoming jobs related to health care require a 4-year college degree or professional degree.
 Dental hygienist and nuclear medicine technologist jobs typically require only an associate’s degree for entry.
 Phlebotomist and dental assistant positions typically require only some postsecondary study or on-the-job training for entry.
 Personal care aides and home health aides do not even need a high school diploma for entry, yet 1.3 million new jobs and jobs due to replacement are predicted for aides in the 2012–22 timeframe.
 Students selecting a field or career changers looking for retraining would find plentiful opportunities in health care.”
 According to the Bureau of Labor Statistics report January 2106